 The University of Tennessee is fortunate to have several scholarships available to upperclassmen based primarily on campus leadership and campus and community service.

-Applications will close on Friday, March 10 at midnight.
+Applications will open on February 15 and close on Wednesday, March 15 at midnight.

 The recipients of these scholarships are chosen in the spring by a committee appointed by the Division of Student Life.
 Students may apply themselves or may be recommended by another member of the campus community.